anirudh-3000/ai-generation-system/README.md

 * Content is then stored in a directory named generated_content/<user_id>/.

 ### 2. Storing and Managing Content:
-* An SQLite Database with the following tables is maintained:
+An SQLite Database with the following tables is maintained: user_content and user_activity
-1. User_Content
+1. user_content has following fields:
  - user_id: unique identifier for the user
  - prompt: text provided by the user
  - video_paths: string of file paths (paths separated by commas) to the generated videos